herv3us/nature-webshop/README.md

 1. Fork or download the code to your computer.

-2. Beginwith installing all the dependencies by running `npm install` in both the server and the frontend folders.
+2. Begin with installing all the dependencies by running `npm install` in both the server and the frontend folders.

 3. Start the backend by running `npm run start` in the server folder.
 Backend is running on port 8000.